 Katie studied biochemistry at the University of Oxford, before joining a lab to investigate why the immune system can’t control HIV.
-She then worked in science communication for the MS Society and joined Cancer Research UK’s News and Content team in 2017, where she writes for the blog and news feed.
+She then worked in science communication for the MS Society and joined Cancer Research UK’s News and Content team in 2017, where she writes for and edits the blog and news feed.

 In the news this week: Lung cancer in never-smokers is on the rise and reading tumour DNA could match patients to early stage clinical trials.

 It’s hard to talking about cancers ‘knowing’ something, but they can have predictable patterns of spread.
 And scientists are beginning to understand why.

 In this week’s news: scientists use CRISPR to catalogue cancer’s weaknesses and researchers train cancer sniffing canines.